Qiskit/documentation/adding-courses.md

 This guide assumes you have a local clone of Qiskit/documentation, Node 18+ (via [NVM](https://github.com/nvm-sh/nvm)), [tox](https://pipx.pypa.io/stable/) (via pipx), and [Rancher Desktop](https://rancherdesktop.io/) installed.

 1. Make a new folder for the course under `/learning/courses`.
 The name of this folder will be the slug of the course on the website.
-For example, `/learning/courses/my-course` will have the URL https://quantum.cloud.ibm.com/learning/my-course.
+For example, `/learning/courses/my-course` will have the URL https://quantum.cloud.ibm.com/learning/courses/my-course.

 2. Add your notebooks to this folder.

    > :warning: **Warning:**
    > Make sure there are no capital letters in your filenames before you commit them.

 3. Name each notebook so the filename matches the slug that page should have on the website.
-For example, `/learning/courses/my-course/my-file.ipynb` will have the URL https://quantum.cloud.ibm.com/learning/my-course/my-file.
+For example, `/learning/courses/my-course/my-file.ipynb` will have the URL https://quantum.cloud.ibm.com/learning/courses/my-course/my-file.

-4. Add the `title` and `description` to the first markdown cell of each notebook using frontmatter format, followed by a top-level heading:
+4. Add the `title` and `description` to the first markdown cell of each notebook using frontmatter format, followed by a top-level heading (see more info about formatting metadata [here](https://github.com/Qiskit/documentation/blob/main/mdx-guide.md#page-metadata), including min/max number of characters, and what types of characters will break the metadata (e.g., no colons)):

    ```
    ---